nvx/subspace-relay/README.md

 ## Dart

-Buf unfortunately does not host a fully featured Dart package repository so generated dart code will be published to pub.dev.
+Buf unfortunately does not host a fully featured Dart package repository so generated dart code has been published to pub.dev as [subspace_relay_pb](https://pub.dev/packages/subspace_relay_pb)

 ## Other Languages
 Buf will automatically generate SDKs for supported languages from corresponding Buf repo